jerredchen/Personal-Website/README.md

 # Personal Website

-The personal website of Jerred Chen.
+The personal website of Jerred Chen: [a link](jerredchen.github.io)